uoregon-libraries/rais-image-server/README.md

 Some notes:

-- A rate [`-r`] of 20.250 is equivalent to a graphicsmagick "quality" of 70, which in JP2-land is about the same as a JPEG of quality 90-95
+- A rate [`-r`] of 20.250 is equivalent to a graphicsmagick "quality" of 70, which in JP2-land is about the same as a JPEG of quality 90-95 (very good).
 - You may have to build openjpeg tools manually to get support for converting some image formats, including TIFF and PNG